tylerwray/me/src/content/tutorials/phoenix-live-view-ecommerce/2-phoenix-app-setup.md

 You can grab the Stripe API public and secret keys from the [stripe developer page](https://dashboard.stripe.com/apikeys) of your stripe account.
-Take great care with the secret key, like the name says, it's secret 🤫
+Take great care with the secret key, like the name says, it's secret 🤫 Once you have your API keys, create a new file: `config/dev.secret.exs`.

-Leave `webhook_secret` alone for now, we will come back to it later.

-Once you have your API keys, create a new file: `config/dev.secret.exs`.

 Inside that `config/dev.secret.exs` file, you can now safely add the keys from stripe —